-The SENCO and the Personalised Learning Team will maintain a list of students who are deemed to have a special educational need or disability known as the Personalised Learning Register.
+The Inclusion Team will maintain a list of students who are deemed to have a special educational need or disability known as the Inclusion Register.
 There will be one register for Primary and Early Years students, and one for Secondary students.
 Students are placed on the register after strategies such as varying teaching styles, differentiating work or adapting the learning environment have not had a noticeable impact.

-Placing a student on the register allows the SENCO and Personalised Learning Team to share with teachers, and those who support the student, areas of strength, challenges the student will encounter, specific and measurable targets ("SMART") and recommendations/strategies in order to reduce/limit barriers to learning.
+Placing a student on the register allows the Inclusion Team to share with teachers, and those who support the student, areas of strength, challenges the student will encounter, specific and measurable targets ("SMART") and recommendations/strategies in order to reduce/limit barriers to learning.

-The Personalised Learning Register will be reviewed and updated half termly (every 6-8 weeks).
+The Inclusion Register will be reviewed and updated half termly (every 6-8 weeks).
 Targets met, whole school assessments, continual progress, improved attainment will be indicators regarding the status on the register.

-Students can be placed on the Personalised Learning Register if they have difficulties in the following areas:
+Students can be placed on the Inclusion Register if they have difficulties in the following areas: